A person covering the alcohol glass with one hand and saying no with another hand

 One Week In: Improved Sleep and Energy Levels

 Alcohol consumption often affects the quality of our sleep.
 While it may have been helping us to fall asleep, it basically wrecked the quality of our rest after we lost consciousness.
-After a week of not drinking, you will probably notice that your sleep pattern is beginning to normalize.
-This improved sleep — both in terms of quality and duration — will have a domino effect on other areas of your life.
-As your body undergoes restorative processes during sleep, you will start to feel more energized throughout the day.
-Better energy levels result in increased productivity and an overall sense of well-being.
+After a week of not drinking, you’ll probably notice your sleep pattern start to normalize.
+This improved sleep — both in terms of quality and duration — will have a beneficial domino effect on other areas of your life.

 Two Weeks In: Decreased Sugar Cravings and Weight Loss

-Alcoholic beverages are notorious for being high in calories and sugar content.
-Chances are, when you consume alcohol, you are also prone to binging on unhealthy snacks.
-In removing alcohol from your diet, you can save yourself so many empty calories and you can also curb unhealthy food cravings.
-Two weeks after quitting alcohol, many people start to notice a decrease in sugar cravings and some even start experiencing weight loss.
-Additionally, the liver starts to process carbohydrates more effectively, helping lower blood sugar levels and reducing the risk of developing type 2 diabetes.
+Two weeks after quitting alcohol, many people start to notice a decrease in sugar cravings, and some even start experiencing weight loss.
+Additionally, the liver starts processing carbohydrates more effectively, lowering blood sugar levels and reducing the risk of developing type 2 diabetes.

 One Month In: Improved Liver Health and Reduced Health Risks